Eric R. Dahlen

 Academic and Professional Interests:

-Dr. Dahlen's research focuses on (1) clinically dysfunctional anger; (2) overt and relational aggression in emerging adulthood; (3) aspects of normal and dark personality (e.g., psychopathy, narcissism, Machiavellianism); and (4) clinical traffic psychology (i.e., studying the role of driver personality in motor vehicle accidents and unsafe driving behavior).
+Dr. Dahlen's research focuses on (1) clinically dysfunctional anger; (2) overt and relational aggression in emerging adulthood; (3) aspects of normal personality and "dark personality" variables (e.g., psychopathy, narcissism, Machiavellianism); and (4) clinical traffic psychology (i.e., studying the role of driver personality in motor vehicle accidents and unsafe driving behavior).
 To learn more about Dr. Dahlen's research, including opportunities for students to get involved, visit the Anger and Traffic Psychology Lab

-Dr. Dahlen's professional interests include anger management, objective personality assessment, and forensic psychology.
+Dr. Dahlen's professional interests include anger management, objective personality assessment, forensic psychology, and the use of technology to disseminate psychological science.
 He teaches graduate courses in the assessment and diagnosis of mental disorders and group counseling.
 At the undergraduate level, he teaches forensic psychology.

 Professional Honors and Achievements: